Top tips for co-parenting through the summer holidays

 Take a helicopter view

 Sometimes when emotions are running high, it can be hard to see the wood for the trees.
 If you’re caught in a fight over holiday times or there is a dispute that you’re finding it hard to agree on, try this exercise and see what comes up for you.
-I suggest you read it through from start to finish before you start or ask a friend or your coach to go through it with you.
+I suggest you read it through from start to finish before you start or ask a friend or an expert to go through it with you.

-First bring the issue to mind and summarise it in just a couple of sentences.
+First, bring the issue to mind and summarise it in just a couple of sentences.

 • What is your perspective?
 How do you feel?
 What do you want to achieve?
 What is important to you?

 Stand up and shake your body.
-Move into a different chair, or a different spot in the room.
+Move into a different chair or a different spot in the room.

 • Imagine you are your ex.
 Really imagine being them, with their values, experiences and views.
 What is your perspective?
 How do you feel?
 What do you want to achieve?
 What is important to you?